bidmachine/BidMachine-Unity-Plugin/README.md

 # Step 2.
 Project configuration

-Android
+2.1 Android

+Requirements:
+- Min Android SDK version - 15 (4.0.3 - 4.0.4, Ice Cream Sandwich).

-2.1.
-External Dependency Manager (Play Services Resolver) BidMachine Unity Plugin includes External Dependency Manager package.
-You need to complete these following steps to resolve Appodeal's dependencies:
+2.1.1 External Dependency Manager (Play Services Resolver) BidMachine Unity Plugin includes External Dependency Manager package.
+You need to complete these following steps to resolve BidMachine's dependencies:

-- After the import Appodeal Unity Plugin, in the Unity editor select File → Build Settings → Android.
+- After the import BidMachine Unity Plugin, in the Unity editor select File → Build Settings → Android.
 - Add flag Custom Gradle Template for Unity 2017.4 - Unity 2019.2 versions or Custom Main Gradle Template for Unity 2019.3 or higher (Build Settings → Player Settings → Publishing settings).
 - Enable the setting "Patch mainTemplate.gradle" (Assets → External Dependency Manager → Android Resolver → Settings).
 - Enable the setting "Use Jetifier" (Assets → External Dependency Manager → Android Resolver → Settings).
 - Then run Assets → External Dependency Manager → Android Resolver and press Resolve or Force Resolve.
-- As a result, the modules, that are required for the Appodeal SDK support, will be imported to project's mainTemplate.gradle file.
+- As a result, the modules, that are required for the BidMachine SDK support, will be imported to project's mainTemplate.gradle file.

-2.2 Request runtime permissions in Android Marshmallow (API 6.0+)
+2.1.2 Request runtime permissions in Android Marshmallow (API 6.0+)

 SDK can automatically track user device location in order to serve better ads.
 To make it work for Android 6.0, you should request "android.permission.ACCESS_COARSE_LOCATION" and "android.permission.ACCESS_FINE_LOCATION":